-The fact of the matter is that as the VoIP world is growing and extending proposed technologies, new security mechanisms come into play, which can give you a good protection level on different layers of VoIP.
-STIR/SHAKEN is one of them and it works as a superstructure over the VoIP system.
+As the VoIP world grows new security mechanisms come into play, which can provide protection on different layers of VoIP.
+STIR/SHAKEN is one of these mechanisms and it works as a superstructure over the VoIP system.
 It can be considered as the Application layer of TCP/IP stack (in common with SIP).

-This standard has been developed by IETF, in order to propose a new way to detect spoofed calls and to help ITSPs to protect their customers.
-Hence decrease the amount of fraud events/bot calls.
-The strong side of this technology is that it not only works within the scope of your VoIP system, but it is also dependent on other intermediary/termination ITSPs.
+This standard has been developed by IETF, to provide a new way to detect spoofed calls and to help ITSPs to protect their customers.
+This means a decrease in the amount of fraudulent events/bot calls.
+A notable strength of this technology is that it not only works within the scope of your VoIP system, but it is also dependent on other intermediary/termination ITSPs.
 Therefore it can bring a good quality improvement for a protection from undesired calls (bot-calling).

-The SIP header declared for this purpose is called literally "Identity:".
+NOTE The SIP header declared for this purpose is called literally "Identity:".

-The "Identity-Info:" header is deprecated by RFC 8224 and now is stored as the ";info=" parameter within the "Identity:" header.
+IMPORTANT The "Identity-Info:" header is deprecated by RFC 8224 and now is stored as the ";info=" parameter within the "Identity:" header.

 7.33.2.
-The work of this mechanism
+Operation of STIR/SHAKEN

-First of all, it's worth to mention that essentially, all logical parts of STIR/SHAKEN fall into these subcategories:
+All logical parts of STIR/SHAKEN fall into these sub-categories:

-Originating service provider - a system which performs an authentication (IP based, digest over MD5 etc.) of the calling party (SIP).
+- Originating service provider a system which performs an authentication (IP based, digest over MD5 etc.) of the calling party (SIP).
 It has to support all the needed RFC regulations to add/manipulate the Identity header.
-This entity does all the work to prepare the "Identity" header before sending a call out:

-- Terminating service provider a remote VoIP system (call termination ITSP), which verifies if the call is compliant with the STIR/SHAKEN technology, then verifies it before to accept and send to the edge subscriber.
+This entity does all the work to prepare the "Identity" header before sending a call out; - Terminating service provider a remote VoIP system (call termination ITSP), which verifies if the call is compliant with the STIR/SHAKEN technology, then verifies it before to accept and send to the edge subscriber.
 As well as with the Originating service provider, it has to support all the needed functionality to manipulate the Identity header.
-This entity does all the work on the Identity header of the received request, such as: decryption of the JWT token stored inside the "Identity" header and an attestation level verification; - Authentication service is a superstructure/standalone authority used by the originating ITSP to obtain certificates/keys needed to encrypt the "Identity" header's value (JWT token).
-It is only used for work with certificates and keys; - Verification service is a superstructure/standalone authority used by a terminating ITSP to obtain certificates/keys needed to decrypt the "Identity" header's value (JWT token).
-The same as with the Authentication service, it's only used for work with certificates and keys;
+This entity does all the work on the Identity header of the received request, such as: decryption of the JWT token stored inside the "Identity" header and an attestation level verification;

+- Authentication service is a superstructure/standalone authority used by the originating ITSP to obtain certificates/keys needed to encrypt the "Identity" header's value (JWT token).
+It is only used for work with certificates and keys ; - Verification service is a superstructure/standalone authority used by a terminating ITSP to obtain certificates/keys needed to decrypt the "Identity" header's value (JWT token).
+The same as with the Authentication service, it's only used for work with certificates and keys ;